microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 You can upload your own data to process through the workflows.
 1. Click on "Upload Files" in the left menu bar.
 2. This will open a page which allows you to drag and drop files or browse for your data files.
-If you do not have a dataset to test, you can download this metagenomic [test data](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz) (Illumina interleaved file) and upload it to the NMDC EDGE platform.
+If you do not have a dataset to test, you can download this Illumina short-read metagenomic [test data](https://portal.nersc.gov/cfs/m3408/test_data/SRR7877884/SRR7877884-int-0.1.fastq.gz) (Illumina interleaved file) and upload it to the NMDC EDGE platform.

 !["Upload Files" page on NMDC EDGE, with a bubble labeled 1 pointing to the "Upload Files" tab in left vertical navigation bar, and a bubble labeled 2 under "Drag files or Click to Browse"](../_static/images/howto_guides/workflows/quickStart/03102025_upload_files.png)